HenrikMoe/CLA-Jinsei.ai/README.md

 Solutions powered by Jax Tensorflow and GPT/Grok.

-## How Jinsei.ai solutions will help Shipyard:
+## CLA Problem:

 It is tediuos to hardcode your data transformations for every accounting statement positional format in the world.
+It's even more tedious to manually populate data.

 # CLA/PIXEL Solutions